-We are pleased to welcome you to the International Workshop on HIV & Aging in New York City, NY.
+We are pleased to announce the111th edition of the International Workshop on HIV & Aging, io be held on 1-2 October 2020 in New York City, NY.

 The integration of antiretroviral therapy (ART) into HIV care has dramatically extended the life expectancy of those living with HIV.
 The longer life expectancy of people with HIV infection is changing the demographics of the HIV epidemic and currently, more than one-half of the people living with HIV are aged 45 or older.
 Recent estimates in Europe suggest that more than 70% of those with HIV will be over the age of 50 by 2030, with a greater burden of comorbidities and the associated treatments.
 In comparison to similar HIV-negative populations, HIV-positive persons, even when on effective ART, experience an excess of morbidity and mortality.
 Persons on ART rarely die from complications of AIDS, but instead have early onset of aging complications including neurocognitive decline, osteoporosis and fractures, impaired physical function, frailty, and falls.
 The high priority on understanding the interaction between age and HIV infection is illustrated by recent summary reports from the HIV and Aging Consensus Project in the Journal of the American Geriatrics Society and ongoing NIH Program Announcements in “Multidisciplinary Studies of HIV/AIDS and Aging”, in addition to strong voices in the community.